Home OPNsense as a WireGuard Server with Site-to-Site VPN

 Remember, when you were in Detroit?
 You setup an OPNsense WireGuard Instance at Sarah’s Flower Shop.

-You are allowing the static IP of Sarah’s Flower Shop Server’s WireGuard Instance’s tunnel.
+You are allowing the subnet IPs of Sarah’s Flower Shop Server’s WireGuard Instance’s tunnel (10.2.2.2/24) and the subnet for Site B LAN (Sarah’s Flower Shop’s Detroit based server’s subnet).

 Site B - SFS’ Server - Peer server setup